Rent-to-Own Contracts: What You Need to Know

 Termination fees

-If you don't or can't buy the property at the end of the option period, you may need to pay a termination fee, a flat amount or 1-3% of the would-be purchase price.
-For a median-priced house, this could be more than $12,000.
+If you don't or can't buy the property at the end of the option period, you may need to pay a termination fee — typically a flat amount or 1–3% of the purchase price.
+On a median-priced home of $396,800, that's roughly $4,000 to $12,000.

 A lease-option agreement usually allows you to walk away with minimal financial impact.
-However, depending on the contract terms, you might lose your option fee or face a lawsuit for breach of contract if you don’t buy the property at the end of the lease term.
+However, depending on the contract terms, you might lose your option fee or face a breach-of-contract lawsuit if you don’t buy the property at the end of the lease term.

 Rights and responsibilities

-Knowing who's responsible for the cost of repairs during your lease period can get murky.
+Knowing who's responsible for repair costs during your lease period can get murky.
 Your rental agreement should cover:

 Remember that you may be responsible for common fixes, like a leaking kitchen sink or a broken dishwasher, while the property manager covers more expensive issues, like HVAC maintenance.